 So first, let me explain about egg tarts.

 Egg tarts originated from the Portuguese pastry, Pastel de nata.
 The latter was brought into Macau when the city became a Portuguese colony, and Hong Kong later had its own adaptation with a slight difference.

 An egg tart consists of a pastry crust and egg custard filling.
 The Hong Kong style has two versions, the cookie short-crust and the puff pastry crust (or in Japan often referred to as the pie crust).
 Meanwhile, the Macau version is only available with puff crust.
 The egg is sweetened and the texture after baking comes out to something in between Japanese pudding and crème brulee.
 The Macau/Portuguese variation also has the extra step of caramelizing the top of the egg tarts.

 As aforementioned, most egg tarts in Japan aren’t authentic.
-However, Lord Stow’s Bakery is originated in Macau and the Andrew’s Egg Tarts branches have stores in Japan, Hong Kong and the Philippines too.
-They bring the authentic tastes of Macau Egg Tarts to places where they don’t exist.
+However, Lord Stow’s Bakery originated in Macau, and the Andrew’s Egg Tarts branches have stores in Japan, Hong Kong and the Philippines too.
+They bring the authentic taste of Macau Egg Tarts to places where they don’t exist.